 Carpal tunnel syndrome surgery

-If your CTS is getting worse and other treatments have not worked, your GP might refer you to a specialist to discuss surgery.
+If your CTS is getting worse and other treatments have not worked, the GP might refer you to a specialist to discuss surgery.

 Surgery usually cures CTS.
 You and your specialist will decide together if it's the right treatment for you.

 An injection numbs your wrist so you do not feel pain (local anaesthetic) and a small cut is made in your hand.
 The carpal tunnel inside your wrist is cut so it no longer puts pressure on the nerve.